 California doesn't need the most permissive regulations to remain competitive—the state just needs to create a sensible regulatory road map that keeps the engine of autonomous vehicle innovation humming.
 These proposed rules seem to do that.

 - **Nidhi Kalra's husband, David Ferguson, is co-founder and president of Nuro, a machine learning and robotics startup engaged in autonomous vehicle development.
 He previously served as a principal engineer for Google's driverless car project.

-Nidhi Kalra is a senior information scientist at the nonprofit, nonpartisan RAND Corporation, director of RAND's San Francisco Bay Area office, and a co-director of the RAND Center for Decision Making Under Uncertainty.
+Nidhi Kalra is a senior information scientist at the nonprofit, nonpartisan RAND Corporation and a co-director of the RAND Center for Decision Making Under Uncertainty.

 Update on April 14, 2017: This commentary has been corrected to clarify that after the proposed regulations were criticized, Michigan broadened them to include Uber, Lyft, Google and other nontraditional original equipment manufacturers that meet federal safety standards and certain testing and insurance requirements.